Caneda/Docs/README.md

 https://readthedocs.org/

-You can read Caneda help online, generated automatically from this docs at:
+You can read Caneda's help online, generated automatically from this repository at:

 http://caneda.readthedocs.org/en/latest/